fabionfsc/certbot-dns-hostgator/README.md

     cd certbot-dns-hostgator
     ```

-2. Create or edit the configuration file `hostgator.ini` in the same directory:
+2. Edit the configuration file `hostgator.ini` in the same directory:

     ```ini
     [cpanel]